TIMEWELL

 Silicon Valley is where innovative ideas and enormous capital collide, producing startups with the potential to change how the world works.
 The glamorous image is real.
 So is what lies behind it: ruthless competition, ethical corners cut, and occasionally behavior that crosses lines most industries would not tolerate.

-The Rippling vs. Deel corporate espionage case — which became public through court filings in Ireland — is the clearest recent example of that dynamic.
+The Rippling vs. Deel litigation over the alleged misappropriation of confidential information — which became public through court filings in Ireland — is a recent example of that dynamic.
+What is public so far is largely one party's allegations, which the other side contests and which no court has ruled on.
 At the same time, AI device company Rabbit continued evolving its hardware and unveiled an AI agent system that demonstrates what autonomous task completion actually looks like in 2025.
 And Founder Friday, the peer community for startup founders, ran a pitch competition that surfaces what investors are actually looking for.

 This article draws on the podcast "This Week in Startups" to examine all three.

-The Rippling vs. Deel Espionage Case: What the Court Filings Revealed
+The Rippling vs. Deel Case: What the Court Filings Allege

 The Allegation

 Both Rippling and Deel are HR technology companies, both Y Combinator alumni, both operating at scale.
-The affidavit filed in the Irish High Court alleged that a Rippling employee had been receiving approximately $5,000 per month from Deel CEO Alex Bouaziz to provide internal Rippling information to Deel.
+The affidavit filed in the Irish High Court alleged that a Rippling employee had been receiving approximately $5,000 per month from Deel to provide internal Rippling information.
+These are allegations made by one party in a court filing; Deel disputes them, and no court has found them to be true.

 The information allegedly provided included Rippling's product roadmap, sales "battle cards" — the internal documents that teach sales teams how to position against specific competitors — and a large volume of sales leads.
 These are precisely the materials a competitor most wants access to: the battle cards reveal how Rippling frames Deel's weaknesses; the product roadmap allows a competitor to claim priority on features before they are publicly announced.